| 16. A bigger bang | ||

 |

 The results more than did the books justice.
 Pelham's triptych of sleek black covers featured simple geometric designs based on shaded circles that cleverly linked to each book's contents.
-Colour was introduced for the stencilled typo- graphy, though in keeping with the covers' minimalist ambitions there was no sf banner, its absence further suggesting a comparison with the textbooks of Hoyle's day job. |
+Colour was introduced for the stencilled typo- graphy, though in keeping with the covers' minimalist ambitions there was no sf banner, its absence suggesting a further comparison with the textbooks of Hoyle's day job. |

 |